JAndritsch/basic_s3_uploader/README.md

 chunks have been verified.

-For more information about how to generate signatures or how to use the uploader, please check out the documentation page.
+For more information about how to generate signatures or how to use the uploader, please check out the documentation page (coming soon).

 ## Features